Machine Reading Comprehension and Erotetics

 Erotetic inferences are processes through which questions are inferred from assertions, questions, or combinations of assertions and questions.

-Question decomposition, transforming compound questions into one or more simpler ones, is a type of erotetic inference.
+Question decomposition, for example, transforming compound questions into simpler ones, is a type of erotetic inference.

 Bibliography